pickyourdestiny/Devextreme-NextJS-Template/README.md

 - This template was built using TypeScript

-- You can preview this template at the following site: https://nextjsapptemplate.netlify.app/home
+- You can demo this template at the following site: https://nextjsapptemplate.netlify.app/home

 If you find this template useful please add a star.